willfurnass/sheffield_hpc/README.rst

 The ReadTheDocs build configuration is stored in the ``.readthedocs.yaml`` file with the Python version pinned to 3.7 and two PIP requirements files.
-The first requirements file is ``setuptoolsrequirements.txt``  and is set in order to first pin setuptools to version 57.5.0 in ``setuptoolsrequirements.txt`` to retain support for the current theme.
+The first requirements file is ``setuptoolsrequirements.txt``  and is set in order to first pin setuptools to version 57.5.0 to retain support for the current theme.
 See the following for details: https://github.com/ryan-roemer/sphinx-bootstrap-theme/issues/216

 The second requirements file ``requirements.txt`` then installs the remaining dependencies.